MisterIcy/excel-writer/README.md

+# ExcelWriter

+ExcelWriter is a library that tries to abstract PHPSpreadsheet in order to facilitate the creation of excel reports from arrays and objects

-# excel-writer
+# Usage
-Abstraction of PhpSpreadsheet for writing excel files